PaulApivat/paulapivat/content/post/mlaas/index.md

 ```

-Finally, we need to use `joblib` to save an `iris.model` to our directory, this be used to connect to the API.
+Finally, we need to use `joblib` to save an `iris.model` to our directory, this will be used to connect to the API.

 ```
 joblib.dump(model, 'iris.model')
 ```

-## Creating an API endpoint for the Logistic Regression
+## Creating an API endpoint for the Logistic Regression model

 Back in the `App.py` file, we'll *add* this section to create an endpoint, the `predict_species()` function that loads the `iris.model`, then sends a Post request of the four parameter values from `iris['data']`.
-The `predict_species` function will then return one of three flower species.
+The `predict_species()` function will then return one of three flower species.

 ```
 @app.route('/iris', methods=['POST'])